kontena/kontena-plugin-shell/README.md

 Or enter a command context:

 ```
-> grid
+kontena-master/grid-name > grid
-kontena-master/grid-name grid > use foo
+kontena-master/grid-name grid > ls
-kontena-master/foo grid > _
+Name                           Nodes    Services     Users
+grid-name *                    2        1            1
+test                           0        0            2
 ```

-To go up in the context, use '..':
+To go up in the context, use `..`:

 ```
 kontena-master/foo grid > ..
-kontena-master/foo > ..
+kontena-master/foo > _
 ```

-Or go to top with '/':
+Or go to top with `/`:

 ```
 kontena-master/foo > master user